Registration

 Information on Credential Recognition Grants for health professionals living or arriving in Saskatchewan

+The CDR process is generally required by persons that are outside Canada and are seeking to immigrate under the Saskatchewan Immigrant Nominee Program (SINP).
 Registration with the CMLPSK occurs following your arrival in Canada.
-For persons seeking verification of initial licence eligibility for the SINP, you must complete the following steps:
+For persons seeking verification of initial licence eligibility for the SINP, you must complete the following two (2) steps:

-• Complete an approved Prior Learning Assessment (PLA) see: https://camlpr.org for details; and
+1. Complete an approved Prior Learning Assessment (PLA) see: CAMLPR website for details;

-Registration with CMLPSK occurs following your arrival to Canada.
-Applicants for registration must be eligible to work in Canada.
+Registration with CMLPSK occurs following authorization to work in Canada and your arrival to Canada.

 • This licence category requires the applicant to work under supervision.